 Jonathan earned his Bachelor’s Degree from Rutgers College and his Masters of Business Administration from Rutgers Business School.
-A believer in the importance of community, Jonathan has also served on a number of nonprofit boards.
+A believer in the importance of community, Jonathan has volunteered on a number of nonprofit boards and community-driven initiatives.
 He is a graduating member of the LV Metro Police Department Citizens’ Academy and the FBI Citizens Academy, and served as immediate past President of the FBI Las Vegas Citizens’ Academy Alumni Association.
 Jonathan has served two terms on the Downtown Vegas Alliance’s Executive Committee as Chairman and has helped lead the organization’s growth to help it become one of the most vital resources to businesses in the downtown community.
-Additionally, Jonathan is a graduate of Leadership Las Vegas Class of 2013, the Las Vegas Metro Chamber of Commerce’s Leadership Las Vegas program and a past Curriculum Chair.
+Additionally, Jonathan is a graduate of the Las Vegas Metro Chamber of Commerce’s Leadership Las Vegas program and a past Curriculum Chair.
 Jonathan resides in Las Vegas with his wife and three children.